 It is recommended that rams be kept separate from ewes except during planned breeding seasons, typically the length of two (not more than three) heat periods (~34-51 days).
 If a ram is allowed to run with the ewes continuously, the shepherd will not be in control of breeding.
 Lambs may be born at undesirable times.
 Ewes may be bred when they are in poor body condition.
 The ram may breed his daughters and dam.
 Undersized ewe lambs may be bred.

 Because the times of breeding and lambing will not be not known, it will be difficult to properly time vaccinations, supplemental feeding, and other management practices.
 Ewes will be at different stages of gestation and lactation, so it will be difficult to feed them to meet their nutritional needs.
 Some will likely be overfed; others, underfed.

-It is not possible to take advantage of the "ram effect" if rams and ewes are continuously mixed.
-A ram that is housed with ewes is likely to be overfed, as a ram does not require as concentrated a diet as pregnant and lactating ewes.
-Some rams may be too aggressive to be housed with pregnant ewes.
+It is not possible to take advantage of the "ram effect" if rams and ewes are continuously co-mingled.
+A ram that is kept with ewes is likely to be overfed, as a ram does not require as concentrated a diet as pregnant and lactating ewes.
+Some rams may be too aggressive to be kept with pregnant ewes.

 In less developed countries, they have a created an "apron"to prevent rams from impregnating ewes.
 The apron is a flat piece of plastic or leather that is hung just behind the front legs around the ram's belly.
 By putting the apron on the ram(s), all of the sheep can be managed in a single flock and breeding can be controlled by the shepherd.